ilanRosenbaum/website/public/content/MiscThisWebsiteHow.md

 # How

 I used a React frontend, Firebase to store photos and host the website, and google sheets for CSV data storage and retrieval.
+I chose to build the main visual elements with SVGs.
+If you have any interest in understanding the architecture of this website all of the source code is open source and can be found [here](https://github.com/ilanRosenbaum/website).
 This project would not have been possible without the open source software created and maintained by the various authors listed below.
 Thank you.

 ## Authors

 Package: @adobe/css-tools@4.4.0\
 Author: TJ Holowaychuk